This post contains affiliate links which help support my blog

 - The Good and the Beautiful Handwriting Level 4 (we also have the Cursive Logic Books – one of them is all about American History, so I’ll have her use that once she’s finished the G&B pages.
 My daughter is obsessed with anything arty, and the G&B pages all have things to color and draw, so I think it’s going to work better for her than the various ones we’ve been using.
 Another one I’ve been looking at is from Hundred Acre Wood.).

 - Veritas Press Self Paced History – Explorers to 1850.
 This is a Christian, online program that my daughter has been using lately – with the pandemic, they offered a free 2 month trial.
 She’s LOVED it.
 A few years ago I went on a field trip to James Madison’s Montpelier with another family, and their 1st grader had been eavesdropping on his big sisters’ Veritas classes.
 Whenever the docent asked questions about American History, such as, “can anyone tell me about the Federalist Papers?” he would quickly raise his hand and spout off all the facts.
 It was really quite incredible!
-Use coupon code SPSUMMER to get $125 OFF any Self Paced course with timeline cards until June 15, 2020.
+Use coupon code SIMPLE to get $100 OFF any Self Paced course until August 24, 2020.

 - Song School Latin – I initially bought just the book and card game for this program, but I highly recommend getting the video for it too.
 I finally bought the streaming option this spring and now we actually DO Latin!
 My kids adore it.